juju/docs/src/en/getting-started.md

 </table>

-As the applications become operational, the colours in the model view will change to grey to indicate an idle state, and the pending notices in the inspector on the left will disappear to show that everything is working as expected.
+As the applications become operational, the colours in the model view will change to grey to indicate an idle state, and the pending notices (amber circles) on the left will disappear to show that everything is working as expected.

 !!!
+Tip:
-Tip: You can check and manage existing models through the JAAS GUI by clicking on your username
+    You can check and manage existing models through the JAAS web UI by clicking on your username.

 ## Use the command line